mzabani/codd/README.md

 ¹ Postgresql itself requires some SQL to run without explicit transactions; single-transaction application only works when that is not present.
 ² There can be false positives and false negatives in some cases.
+³ Requires the pg_cron extension, feature still in early phases.

 ## Installing Codd